altv-atlas/docs/README.md

-# Documentation for project icarus
+# Documentation for project atlas

-This repository contains the source-code for the Project Icarus documentation.
+This repository contains the source-code for the Project Atlas documentation.

-For generated docs, please visit: https://altv-icarus.github.io/docs/
+For generated docs, please visit: https://altv-atlas.github.io/docs/